Surgery for the dysfunctional sacroiliac joint: Fusion

 When preparing to fuse the sacroiliac joint, a surgeon must consider the desired degree of invasiveness, surgical approach (fascial splitting that is posterior midline, posterior lateral, posterior lateral inferior, lateral, anterior), instrumentation, type of bone grafting material (autograft, allograft, and xenograft), and type of bone graft enhancing material (bone morphogenetic proteins).
 Another consideration is a patient's desired postoperative weight bearing status, as some procedures result in full weight bearing while others only partial.

 Current diagnostic criteria (not standard but generally accepted) include at least 6 months of chronic pain, failure of previous treatments, disability from daily activities, and a diagnostic injection.
-There is no current standard operating procedure, though some surgeons may prefer an approach based on his or her training and exposure (there are exceptions).
+There is no current standard operating procedure, though some surgeons may prefer an approach based on their training and exposure (there are exceptions).

 The most frequently practiced fusion procedure is the lateral minimally invasive approach.
 One leading explanation for this involves the FDA having made possible a Premarket notification (510(k)) for instrumentation that has a predicate preceding 1976.
 Several lateral minimally invasive instrumentation systems have acquired this designation.
 Some procedures are unique in that they do not rely on a fusion of the joint.